 support and can choose which opportunities fit into their schedules.

 1. Fill out and submit an online application

-2. Successful completion and return of DHR and criminal background checks
+3. Complete and return DHR and criminal background check forms

-3. Attend all training sessions provided and required by McWane Science Center
+4. Attend orientation and all training sessions provided and required by McWane Science Center

 Weekend orientations occur monthly from September to June.
 If your application is approved, you will receive an email with instructions to sign up for an orientation session.
 Orientation includes a tour of the science center, policies and procedures, and customer service training.
 Volunteers receive on-the-job-training in their assigned areas.